codeyam-ai/ethos-connect-vue/README.md

 # Ethos Connect: Vue Plugin

+## Documentation

+For full documentation on Ethos Connect please visit [Ethos Connect](https://ethoswallet.xyz/dev).
+The Vue-specific documentation can be found at [Ethos Connect: Vue](https://docs.ethoswallet.xyz/example-vue-app)

 ## Running locally

 From the root folder of the project you are working on (*not* this project)